Invicta Grammar School Pupil Premium Funding

 |6.
 Supervision of after school ‘Homework Club’||£ 1,825|

 The PPG students at Invicta Grammar School make similar progress to that of their peers.
 Data from the Department of Education (DfE) supports this.

-• The students entitled to Pupil Premium achieved an Attainment 8 score of 67.63 which compares well to the average Attainment 8 score of 70.49 gained by their peers.
+• The students entitled to Pupil Premium achieved an Attainment 8 score of 63.78 which compares well to the average Attainment 8 score of 68.44 gained by their peers.
 Invicta students are achieving well above the national average in both attainment and progress.

 In September 2012, Ofsted acknowledged that the opportunities available to the ‘students at Invicta Grammar School are Outstanding and that the PPG is used effectively to ensure that students from potentially disadvantaged backgrounds have the same opportunity and make equally outstanding progress as other groups of students’.